Morphology

 After the u prefix the borrowing can start by a vowel, a single consonant, a initial or medial consonant pair, a consonant triplet or h.
 If this first letter is a u it must be prefixed with a ’ to separate it from the the prefix.

 Borrowings must end with a vowel, or a vowel followed by a single consonant (not only sonorants).
-In written media, borrowings must be followed by either spaces or a word boundary marker, which is realized in speech by pausing after the borrowing to properly separate it from the following word.
+In written media, borrowings must be followed by space(s), which is realized in speech by pausing after the borrowing to properly separate it from the following word.

-Similarly, the initial u must be either preceded by spaces or a word boundary marker, and realized orally as either a pause or a glottal stop.
+Similarly, the initial u must be preceded by space(s), and realized orally as either a pause or a glottal stop.

 Freeform variables